tonysong1111/Entropy-project/README.md

       a.
 Three points in the form x-coord (space) y-coord, press "enter" after each point, insert extra line after all three points specified
       b.
 Number of objects in the ensemble
       c.
 Number of iterations to evolve the dynamical system
       d.
-Numer of time-sequences to average over
+Numer of time-sequences to average over.